icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/service-address.md

 icerpc://hello.zeroc.com/hello?alt-server=bonjour.zeroc.com?transport=tcp$other=foo
 ```

-## Service address with no server address
+## Absolute service address with no server address

-A service address URI with no host does not specify a server address.
+An absolute service address URI with no host does not specify a server address.
 Its syntax is:

 ```
 icerpc:/<path>[?<name>=<value>][&<name2>=<value2>][...]